-In this paper we will review the saffron growing temperature and saffron cultivation.
-If you want to know how to grow saffron in pots, you may read this article and if you want to know how to grow saffron commercially you may read this paper.
+In this paper, we will review the saffron growing temperature and saffron cultivation and we will answer the questions like what is the best climate for saffron and what to do for saffron plant care.
+If you want to know how to grow saffron in pots, you may read the Growing saffron in pots article.

 Saffron growing temperature

-The maximum temperature of this plant is between 40 to 35 degrees Celsius(saffron growing temperature).
-At an altitude of 1300 to 2300 meters above sea level, it has shown good performance.
+The maximum temperature of this plant is between 40 to 35 degrees Celsius(saffron climate requirements).
+At an altitude of 2,500 to 2300 meters above sea level, it has shown good performance.

 Suitable soil to grow saffron:

-Since saffron bulb stays in the ground for a relatively long time (7-5 years), the soil should be light or a mixture of sand and clay so that the bulb can withstand special regional conditions as well as providing food.
+Since the saffron bulb stays in the ground for a relatively long time (7-5 years), the soil should be light or a mixture of sand and clay so that the bulb can withstand special regional conditions as well as provide food.

-Therefore, to grow saffron and for development of the plant and the production of a good and desirable product, fertile and drained lands without trees with soil (loamy, lemon, clay and sandy) and calcareous with a pH between 7-8 are preferred to saline, poor and wet lands.
+Therefore, to grow saffron and for the development of the plant and the production of a good and desirable product, fertile and drained lands without trees with soil (loamy, lemon, clay, and sandy) and calcareous with a pH between 7-8 are preferred to saline, poor and wetlands.

 When you want to grow saffron you should pay attention that saffron does not produce well in soils that do not have rubble or weeds or rotted organic matter.